matejlatin/matejlatin.co.uk/about.md

 ---
 <p class="attention-grabber">I remember how when I was a child, I thought that designers are people that “design clothes”.
 That was literally the only perception of design I had.</p>

-I joined an after–school class when I was 13.
+I joined an after–school class called Web Design when I was 13.
 There, I first played around with Front Page.
 Then I learned the basics of HTML by simply memorizing all the element tags.
 I remember how cool it was to be able to create something out of nothing—it felt like magic.
 But thinking about those years now, I realize I had been doing that before.

 {% include full-bleed-image.html url="/assets/images/matej-latin.jpg" %}